2018 World Cup: Who has qualified for the finals and who can get there?

 Round Four: The six winners from the third round join Costa Rica, Mexico, United States, Honduras, Panama and Trinidad & Tobago.
 Drawn into three groups of four nations playing home and away.
 Top two nations advance.

-Round Five: The six winners from the fourth round form one group of six teams.
-Top three teams qualify with the fourth placed team in an intercontinental playoff (0.5 place) against a team from Asia.
+Round Five (final round): The six winners from the fourth round form one group of six teams.
+Top three teams qualify with the fourth-place team in an intercontinental playoff (0.5 place) against a team from Asia.

 Round One: The 26 lowest ranked nations played two-legged ties, played in October 2015.
 Winners: Botswana, Burundi, Chad, Comoros, Ethiopia, Kenya, Liberia, Madagascar, Mauritania, Namibia, Niger, Swaziland, Tanzania